pjlintw/CL20/assignment3/README.md

 The implementation of CKY parser supports to parse the ATIS sentences, compute the number of trees, and draw one tree for each test sentence.

 The example code will evaluate the CKY parser on the files provided by the flags `--count_tree`  and `--draw_tree`.
-A result file `result/output.txt` has the form of sentences and number of trees for each test sentences in the argument `--count_tree`.
+A result file `result/output.txt` has the form of sentences and number of trees for each test sentence from the argument `--count_tree`.
 For plotting the parsing tree, the parser will plotting one of all possible trees for each test sentence from the file of `--draw_tree`.
 The plotting will be saved in the path `/img/`.

 ```
 python main.py \